 A legion was composed, as far as active soldiers were concerned, of ten “cohorts“, each cohort consisting of six “centuries“, which numbered, confusingly, eighty men, not a hundred.
 One cohort thus accounted for 480 men (6 x 80), and a legion of ten cohorts hence totalled 4,800 combatants.
 It employed, however, also non-combatants: artisans, smiths, engineers, cooks, medics and the like in a strength of about 1,200 heads as well as an artillery unit but not, surprisingly, much cavalry.
 Rome never deployed as much cavalry as other nations did, mindful of the supply problem; Caesar, for example, in his conquest of Gallia, used German cavalry, not Roman riders.
 If there was a cavalry unit attached to a legion, it was fielded by allies and had its own tactical command.

 The decisive geostrategic factors which counted for much of Rome’s military superiority, however, were the roads, which had been built with military necessities in mind.
 They ran as straight as possible over bridges, passes and tunnels.
-Roman infantry was used to a daily march of about sixteen miles or twenty-five kilometres, but could make forty kilometres a day in a pinch.
+Roman infantry was used to a daily march of about sixteen miles or twenty-five kilometres but could make forty kilometres a day in a pinch.
 The legions hence enjoyed the advantage of the “inner lines” more often than not; they could move troops and thus project force in a province or at a border faster than the enemy could.

 Last not least, education mattered.
-While Rome was never given to invent much philosophy and scholarship, and never made schooling a legal obligation, it appropriated Greek culture and spread it over the western parts of the known world, which had never experienced the Grecification of the East that Alexander’s empire had provided.
+While Rome was never given to inventing much philosophy and scholarship and never made schooling a legal obligation, it appropriated Greek culture and spread it over the western parts of the known world, which had never experienced the Grecification of the East that Alexander’s empire had provided.
 The sons of the better Roman families were schooled by Greek pedagogues who delivered a two-step education: the first part was called the trivium [“the three ways”], and taught the foundations of what Rome considered civilized human intercourse: grammar, rhetoric and logic, and the successful candidate would be awarded the character of a bacchalaureatus, a bachelor’s degree.
-The trivium exists until today in the sense that basic knowledge is held to be “trivial”; it should be known to everybody who claims an education.
+The trivium exists until today in the sense that basic knowledge is held to be “trivial“; it should be known to everybody who claims an education.

 The second part of the curriculum was composed of the quadrivium [“the four ways”] and consisted of the study and mastery of arithmetic, music, geometry and astronomy and astrology, which were a single field of study then.
 Upon completion of the studies, the pupil would be awarded a degree of magister artium, master of the arts.
 The teachings of Plato, Socrates and Aristotle were studied in Rome, Athens and Alexandria for centuries, until the Eastern Roman Emperor Justinian I decreed the closing of all academies in AD 529.
 The advent of a new religion, Christianity, caused the replacement of education with dogma, and Edward Gibbon angrily noted that “in the revolution of ten centuries [AD 500 — 1500], not a single discovery was made to exalt the dignity or promote the happiness of mankind.
 Not a single idea has been added to the speculative systems of antiquity, and a succession of patient disciples became in their turn the dogmatic teachers of the next servile generation.”
 (2)

 Indeed, not only intellectual stimulation decreased with the eventual triumph of Christian doctrine, so did progress in general.
-With the exception of Alexandria, Rome was unsurpassed in her infrastructure and remained for centuries the best organized community on the shores of the Mediterranean Sea.
-Her houses were built, two thousand years ago, with concrete as their principal material, and apartment blocks called “insulae” (islands), reached heights of up to a hundred feet.
+With the exception of Alexandria, Rome was unsurpassed in her infrastructure and remained for centuries the best-organized community on the shores of the Mediterranean Sea.
+Her houses were built, two thousand years ago, with concrete as their principal material, and apartment blocks called “insulae” (islands), reaching heights of up to a hundred feet.
 Aqueducts carried fresh water from the mountains into the city, which had an underground sewer system and offered dozens of communal bathhouses and public latrines on major street corners.

 The markets of Rome offered goods as varied as spices from Taprobane, today’s Sri Lanka, rugs from Persia, amber from Germania or sheep wool from Britannia.
 Roman banks used cheques and money transfers, sold communal obligations, and leased or financed goods on credit very much like today.
 It was said that Julius Caesar’s good friend Marcus Licinius Crassus, immortalized in the English language as the godfather of the word “crass”, employed fifty scribes alone to tally his possessions.
-In many respects, the achievements of Imperial Roman civilization would not be surpassed until the second half of the nineteenth century.
+In many respects, the achievements of the Imperial Roman civilization would not be surpassed until the second half of the nineteenth century.